stcline/Git-GitHub-and-the-Raspberry-Pi/README.md

-### In this activity, you will learn how to track changes to code projects on your Raspberry Pi using Git, a popular version control system used by professional developers.
+### :octocat: In this activity, you will learn how to track changes to code projects on your Raspberry Pi using Git, a popular version control system used by professional developers.

 ## 0. What is Git?
 [Source](https://projects.raspberrypi.org/en/projects/getting-started-with-git/2)